Release Policy

 • Rule type: WARNING

-• Warning message: Pipeline task '%s' uses an unpinned task bundle reference '%s'
+• WARNING message: Pipeline task '%s' uses an unpinned task bundle reference '%s'

 • Code: attestation_task_bundle.task_ref_bundles_pinned